 Surgical and anesthetic procedures, including a study of anesthetic drugs, patient preparation and post-op care will be discussed.
 Training manikins, anatomy models, and live dogs and cats will be used in lab.
-Corequisites: VET\ 240 AND VET\ 212 (must be taken concurrently).
-Prerequisites: VET\ 151, VET\ 151L, VET\ 202, VET\ 250, AND VET\ 280, all with a "C" or better.
+Corequisites: VET 240 AND VET 212 (all must be taken concurrently).
+Prerequisites: VET 151 AND VET 151L AND VET 201 AND VET 202 AND VET 250 AND VET 280, all with a "C" or better.

-VET\ 238 PARASITOLOGY
+VET 238 PARASITOLOGY

 This course provides an overview of the parasites of greatest importance in veterinary medicine.
 The course includes both lecture and laboratories to reinforce the knowledge and identification skills necessary for the Veterinary Technician.
-Prerequisite: VET\ 151, VET\ 151L, VET\ 205, AND VET\ 205L, all with a "C" or better.
+Prerequisite: VET 151 AND VET 151L AND VET 205 AND VET 205L, all with a "C" or better.

-VET\ 240 PERIODONTOLOGY AND ORAL RADIOLOGY
+VET 240 PERIODONTOLOGY AND ORAL RADIOLOGY

-2 semester hours (lecture/lab)
+2 semester hours (lecture/lab) Offered: Fall Semester

 This course will introduce the student to the field of veterinary dentistry.
 Oral anatomy, terminology, instrumentation, periodontology, and oral radiography will be discussed.
 The clinical applications of modern veterinary dental care and the role of the veterinary dental hygienist will be emphasized.
 Dental models and live animals are used in the laboratory.
-Corequisites: VET\ 212, VET\ 230 AND VET\ 230L (must be taken concurrently).
-Prerequisites: VET\ 151, VET\ 151L, VET\ 202, VET\ 250 AND VET\ 280, all with a "C" or better.
+Corequisites: VET 212 AND VET 230 AND VET 230L (all must be taken concurrently).
+Prerequisites: VET 151 AND VET 151L AND VET 201 AND VET 202 AND VET 250 AND VET 280, all with a "C" or better.

-VET\250 PRINCIPLES OF PHARMACOLOGY - VET TECH
+VET250 PRINCIPLES OF PHARMACOLOGY - VET TECH